-2022 Compensation and Performance Incentive Plan
+2023 Compensation and Performance Incentive Plan

 The Compensation Committee is committed to pay-for-performance, paying competitively and creating an ownership culture.
-It has recommended salary increases that are consistent with the Company's performance in fiscal 2021 and that reasonably compare with our peers.
-Mr. Nester's salary is unchanged as the Committee and Mr. Nester agree that it is in the best interests of shareholders that a larger portion of his compensation is incentive based.
-It has also set the 2022 Performance Incentive Plan metrics to reward the achievement of the Company's objectives and personal performance and thereby drive shareholder return.
+It has recommended salary increases that are consistent with individual performance, the Company's overall performance in fiscal 2022 and that reasonably compare with our peers.
+It has also set the 2023 Performance Incentive Plan metrics to reward the achievement of the Company's objectives and personal performance and thereby drive shareholder return.

-The Board approved the Compensation Committee's recommended annual base salaries beginning January 1, 2022, as shown below:
+The Board approved the Compensation Committee's recommended annual base salaries beginning January 1, 2023, as shown below: